Manufacturer and Dealer Incentives

 Energy Usage Programs

 In addition to rebates provided for purchasing high efficiency products many energy companies go one step further to reduce peak energy load.
-One such program in the Raleigh/Triangle North Carolina is the Duke Energy Time of Use Program.
-This program provides incentive rates (and penalties) for optimizing energy usage in your home toward off-peak times.
+One such program in the Raleigh/Triangle area of North Carolina is the Duke Energy Time of Use Program.
+This program provides incentive rates (and penalties) for optimizing energy usage in your home towards off-peak times.
 From time to time there have been programs that actually included devices to limit peak usage through centrally controlled and metered switches.
-If that is of interest to you, you should check with your energy company.
-Below you can find the peak hours for the Carolinas (from Duke Energy), and you can find more information related to Duke Energy’s Carolina’s specific programs and incentives here.
+If that is of interest to you, check with your energy company to see if they offer such programs.

 Like the rebates available from the energy company, the Federal government has provided tax incentives in the past for installing or replacing equipment with highly efficient equipment.
 Through the end of 2016 this tax credit provided for a $300 tax credit for air source heat pumps of 15 SEER or above and package systems of 14 SEER or above and $150 for furnaces with an AFUE rating of 95% or above.
 These tax credits expired at the end of 2016 and have not been renewed.
-For more information on the these tax credits visit https://www.energystar.gov/about/federal_tax_credits/2017_non_business_energy_property_tax_credits.
-Additional information on government incentives can be found on the following websites:
+For more information on the these tax credits visit https://www.energystar.gov/about/federal_tax_credits/2017_non_business_energy_property_tax_credits